Large Scale Robotic Material Handling: Learning, Planning, and Control: Method

 To enable environmental perception for the planner, we construct OctoMaps~\cite{Hornung13OctoMapEfficient}, an octree-based data structure for representing 3D occupancy grids (\cref{fig:octomap}), using filtered LiDAR point cloud data.
 The map resolution is set to \SI{0.5}{\meter} to balance computational efficiency with sufficient spatial detail compared to the machine scale.
 Using this full 3D representation instead of a 2.5D heightmap is critical for material handling tasks, especially in constrained indoor environments such as recycling facilities, where collisions could take place with overhead structures and ceilings.

 To generate the collision-free path, we use the asymptotically optimal \ac{RRT*}~\cite{Karaman11SamplingbasedAlgorithms} algorithm implemented in the OMPL library~\cite{Sucan12OpenMotion}.
 The planning state space consists of the slew, boom, and stick joints represented in $SO(2)$.
-We exclude the unactuated joints between the gripper and the arm from the planning model; instead, we inflate the gripper's collision geometry to account for tool oscillations, which the \ac{RL} controller training aims to minimize.
-The planning objective minimizes the joint-space path length, which leads to trajectories that naturally follow cylindrical sections.
-All sampled paths are constrained to satisfy joint limits and avoid self-collisions.
-In simulation, with an optimization time of \SI{1}{\second} \ac{RRT*} consistently achieves a success rate exceeding $99\%$ and converges to near-optimal path lengths.
-During deployment, the allocated optimization time is increased to \SI{2}{\second}.
+Differently from~\cite{jebellat2024motion}, the unactuated gripper joints are excluded from the planning model.
+Instead, we adopt a simpler solution by inflating the gripper’s collision geometry to account for possible tool oscillations, which are in turn mitigated through \ac{RL} policy training.
+The planner minimizes joint-space path length, resulting in trajectories that naturally follow cylindrical segments.
+All sampled paths respect joint limits and avoid self-collisions.
+In simulation, \ac{RRT*} achieves a success rate above $99\%$ and converges to near-optimal path lengths within \SI{1}{\second} of optimization.
+For deployment, the optimization time is extended to \SI{2}{\second}.

 The resulting path is then smoothed with a B-spline, with continuous collision checking performed to ensure safety with respect to workspace obstacles.
 This smoothed trajectory is subsequently subsampled into discrete waypoints, which are tracked by the downstream \ac{RL} controllers.
 The waypoint sampling resolution is a tunable parameter that depends on the trajectory's curvature.
 Because the \ac{RL} policy interpolates between waypoints during execution, a sufficiently high waypoint density is required to ensure the interpolated trajectory remains close to the original collision-free B-spline. \Cref{fig:octomap} illustrates representative grasping and throwing trajectories executed on the physical system, with a virtual obstacle added to the workspace to demonstrate the system's collision avoidance capabilities.